neutralusername/Systemge/README.md

 - Nodes do not communicate directly with each other
 - Instead Nodes communicate through a "Broker"
-- Brokers are a particular type of Node that receive "Messages" from regular Nodes, which always possess a certain "Topic"
+- Brokers are a particular type of Node that receives "Messages" from regular Nodes, which always possess a certain "Topic"
 - Nodes connect to Brokers and can subscribe to any Topic this Broker is responsible for
 - Nodes will receive a copy of each Message whose Topic they have subscribed to
 <br>